 Orion Motor Tech or OMTech, is headquartered in California and is well-known for producing reliable laser engravers of various ranges.

-The 40W laser engraver is an affordable entry-level machine from OMTech that can engrave on materials like acrylic, glass, Delrin, leather, ceramic, fiberglass, anodized aluminum, plastic, cork, and more.
+The 40W laser engraver is an affordable entry-level machine from OMTech that can engrave on a variety of materials like acrylic, glass, Delrin, leather, ceramic, fiberglass, anodized aluminum, plastic, cork, and more.

 Although its CO2 laser head is more powerful than most diode laser engravers, it cannot be used to engrave on metals as the wavelength of CO2 lasers is not readily absorbed by metal surfaces.

-Depending on the material you are processing, you can engrave at a maximum speed of 1000 ipm.
+Depending on the material you are processing, you can achieve a maximum engraving speed of 1000 ipm.